-In general, before bringing on an attorney for anything, take some time to get to know them.
+In general, before bringing on an attorney for anything, take some time to really get to know about them.
 How many years have they been practicing?
 Do they have experience with cases or situations like yours – particularly if it’s going to be a more complex process?

 When it comes to real estate, absolutely every case is going to be unique, and contingent on a huge number of factors – from the buyers and sellers themselves, to the type of property being transferred.
 Bottom line?
 It’s important to work with a legal professional who has experience with cases like yours, and can bring that insight and comfort level to bear for you.

 Is your potential attorney able to provide references, upon request?
 This is an important question to ask.
 At the same time, remember that this is the 21st century, and there will often be a lot of information out there about your attorney online.